 Most accidents can be avoided very easily which is why childproofing your home is so important for the safety of your children.

-Do no use baby-walkers as they are the largest cause of falls and burns to children under one.
+They are the largest cause of falls and burns to children under one.
 Recent studies in Trinity college found that they actually slow down children’s ability to walk by weeks.

 So how do we detect the dangers around our home?